s3joholl/s3joholl.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Johannes, a PhD candidate in Economics at Paderborn University and RWI - Leibniz Institute for Economic Research.
+I'm Johannes, a PhD candidate in Economics at Paderborn University and RWI - Leibniz Institute for Economic Research in Essen, Germany.
 I'm currently visiting the La Follette School of Public Affairs at UW-Madison.

 My research areas include applied econometrics, health and education economics.
-I'm particularly interested in how policy interventions can shape individual decisions to reduce inequalities and support human capital development.
+I'm particularly interested in the role of policy interventions in shaping individual choices to support human capital development and encourage healthy aging.

 As part of my work in policy consulting at RWI, I have also written about the digitalization and the economic situation of hospitals.